Bass-Ninja/SecureBank/README.md

 .env
 ```

-Both `.certs/` and `.env` are excluded from Git.
+These files are excluded from Git.

-The repository contains `.env.example` to document the required environment variable without storing its value:
+`.env.example` contains:

 ```dotenv
 SECUREBANK_CERT_PASSWORD=
 ```

-Do not commit generated certificates, private keys, or the populated `.env` file.
+Do not commit private keys or populated secrets.

-### 2. Start the Local Environment
+### Start Local Environment

-Once the development certificates have been created, start the complete environment:

 ```powershell
 docker compose up --build